vohvelikissa/vohvelikissa.github.io/README.md

 if given the chance.
 They already tried to fuck over established game devs not so long ago and I do not have the confidence to say that they will not try again soon but harder than the last time.

+Because the game jams of the year that are locally attendable are pretty much gone and done with already I will just create three new tasks for this week that have the names of the hackathons that I want to attend next year.
+They will for sure certainly be fun because without fail all of the game jams were fun that I had the pleasure of attending this year.

 ## 27.11.2024